Opinion: Mourning a disappearing world as Australia burns

 The town hall, a tiny quaint historical theatre, had been turned into an evacuation centre, a place for residents on the outskirts and in nearby hamlets to seek shelter.
 I stuck my head in on the walk home from school.
 The volunteers told me to come back later to see what was needed, and I made a mental list of things I could quickly and easily provide: toothpaste, warm socks, pyjamas, coloured pencils and paper for bored, tired children.
 When I got home, I packed my own bag and got the woollen blankets out.

+‘To all the climate change deniers, I hope you have prepared answers for your grandchildren.’
+Readers react to Australia’s wildfires

-I grew up in the city, but bushfires dominated the summer news cycle, and fire safety was drilled into us all as children.
+I grew up in the city, but bushfires dominated the summer news cycle anyway, and fire safety was drilled into us all as children.
 Get low to the floor; stop up the gaps in doors and windows with wet towels; get the dog on a leash to keep it from running wild.
 Until 2009′s Black Saturday, when fires burned viciously hotter than ever before, conventional wisdom was to run the bath and take shelter there.
 But bodies were pulled out of bathtubs, many of them tiny.
 The things we thought would keep us safe would not protect us anymore.

 There is no doubt that the fires are growing more ferocious.
 Even without the changing climate, it would be inevitable; 250 years of land mismanagement have changed the way in which Australia’s bushland reacts to a spark.

 Before colonization, fire was managed with cultural burning, sometimes called fire-stick farming, which prevented vegetation build-up, germinated seed pods and regenerated the trees and grasses that need fire to grow new shoots.
 These burns rotated through a mosaic pattern, staggering the growth of eucalyptus and enriching the soil.
-These burns were slow, allowing time for animals to relocate, and most importantly, they were controlled.
+These burns were slow, allowing time for animals to relocate and, most importantly, they were controlled.

 That changed after 1788.
 When the country was forcibly settled, large swaths of managed land were cleared to make way for livestock unsuited to an Australian environment.
 Cloven hooves ruined and degraded the soil; eucalyptus trees, with their oily trunks and flammable leaves, were left to grow thick and unattended at the fringes of clearings, building up undergrowth as dry as paper.